yassinelakhdachi/ai_analyst/Artificial Intelligence Overview/a-intro/readme.md

 - News digest, such as Yahoo

 - **Computer Vision (CV)**:
-    CV is the subfield of AI that applies computational techniques to understand and process images in pictures and videos.
+    CV is the subfield of AI that applies computational techniques to **understand and process images in pictures and videos**.
 CV uses deep learning algorithms to analyze images for scenes, objects, faces, and other content in videos, photos and pictures in general.